kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://dev-indecision.pantheonsite.io:

-Total load time is 3.451 seconds
+Total load time is 1.075 seconds

-90% of CSS is unused, 6 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

-68% of JS is unused
+59% of JS is unused

 End of report for Webpage Title: Drupal Website URL: https://dev-indecision.pantheonsite.io